onejensen/web-messenger/README.md

 # Kood/Messenger

 ## Project Overview
-Kood/Messenger is a secure, real-time messaging platform designed for both Web and Mobile.
-It features a robust Node.js backend using Sequelize with SQLite, and a cross-platform frontend built with Flutter.
+Kood/Messenger is a secure, real-time web messaging platform.
+It features a robust Node.js backend using Sequelize with SQLite, and a premium frontend built with Flutter web.
 The application prioritizes privacy through end-to-end encryption of sensitive data (messages, profile information, and chat details) before storage.

 ### Key Features
-- **Real-time Messaging**: Instant text, image, and video delivery via Socket.io.
+- **Real-time Web Messaging**: Instant text, image, and video delivery via Socket.io.
 - **Security**: AES-256-CBC encryption for all sensitive user data.
 - **Authentication**: Secure JWT-based login, 6-digit email verification, and password reset flow.
 - **Profile Management**: Customizable profiles with "About Me" sections and avatar uploads.